zhanyuzhang/auto-server/README.md

 # awesome-server
-An http server based on gulp-connect.  when html file, js file, css file or image in the root director has changed, it will refresh the browser automatically.
+An http server based on gulp-connect.  when html, js, css or image has changed, it will refresh the browser automatically.

 # install
 ```